Peter B. Bensinger

 Bensinger graduated from Phillips Exeter Academy.
 After graduation from Yale University, he worked as a General sales manager with the Brunswick Corporation (1958–1968) and with the Illinois Attorney General among other positions.
 In 1982, Bensinger became president and CEO of Bensinger, DuPont & Associates in Chicago, established 1982.
+He died on February 11, 2025, at the age of 88.

 Awards

-Peter B. Bensinger was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 1998 in the area of Government.
+Bensinger was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 1998 in the area of Government.